-As of June 30, 2014, there were (i) outstanding warrants to purchase 6,039 shares of common stock, with an exercise price of \$82.79 per share, which expire on June 1, 2016 and (ii) outstanding warrants to purchase 18,797 shares of common stock, with an exercise price of \$165.57 per share, which expired August 6, 2014.
+As of September 30, 2014, there was an outstanding warrant to purchase 6,039 shares of common stock, with an exercise price of \$82.79 per share, which expires on June 1, 2016.

 Convertible Debt

 In connection with the private placement, we entered into agreements with certain holders of our outstanding debt to convert their debt into shares of our common stock at a price equal to \$20.00 per share upon the Spectrum Closing, including (i) the issuance of approximately 65,000 shares of common stock at a price equal to \$20.00 per share as repayment for approximately \$1.3 million of our outstanding principal and interest on our working capital line and (ii) the conversion of the Redeemable Notes in the principal amount of \$1,016,956 into that number of shares of common stock equal to the sum of \$1,423,738 plus outstanding interest divided by \$20.00 per share.
 Following the Spectrum Closing, the Redeemable Notes were converted into 77,734 shares of our common stock.